“The things you are passionate about are not random, they are your calling.” – Fabienne Fredrickson

 One of my favourite quotes that I heard while living in Namibia, and it could never be more true.

-One year later, I was offered an incredible opportunity to advance my career and moved to South Africa to work for Panthera as a research technician for Panthera’s Leopard Program.
+One year later, I was offered an incredible opportunity to advance my career and moved to South Africa to work for Panthera as a research technician for Panthera’s Leopard Program where I ran camera trap surveys focused on determining leopard densities and their distributions across South Africa.

 I did it.
 My name is Jo Taylor and I am living my dream.